laravel/docs/responses.md

 <a name="view-responses"></a>
 #### View Responses

-If you need control over the response status and headers, but want to return a view as the response content, you may use the `view` method:
+If you need control over the response status and headers, but also need to return a [view](/docs/{{version}}/views) as the response content, you may use the `view` method:

 	return response()->view('hello', $data)->header('Content-Type', $type);